FSharp4/fsharp4.github.io/_posts/2024-12-26-matmul-systolic-arrays.md

 ![Matrix multiplier layout](/assets/img/samm/matrixmultiplier.jpg){:width="100%"}

+These multipliers use the internal multiplexers to expose their results.
+When the internal MAC sum finishes accumulating products:
+1. At that cycle, the processing element receives `sel=0`.
+2. This signal is registered, and at the next clock cycle appears as `sel_reg=0`.
+3. When `sel_reg=0`, the multiplexer exposes the MAC sum on the `sum_out` pins for that column of processing elements.

+This produces a "diamond" of results: one cycle after the last inputs of the first column and first row are sent, the MAC sum of the top left processing element is displayed on `sum_out`.
+In next cycle, the processing elments to the bottom and right will display their MAC sums on their respective `sum_out` lines.
+This continues until, six clock cycles after the first sum is produced, the last MAC sum (from the bottom right procesisng element) is displayed on the `sum_out` pins of the last column.

 Now that we've constructed a prototype for our final project, there remains the need to test it.
 Our course's initial workflow of defining stimuli within [Virtuoso's built-in stimuli editor](https://community.cadence.com/cadence_blogs_8/b/cic/posts/virtuosity-creating-and-previewing-stimuli)